paulkarpenko/us-code-ui/uscode/title-25-indians/chapter-027-tribally-controlled-school-grants.md

 ### Statutory Notes

 #### References in Text
 The Indian Self-Determination and Education Assistance Act, referred to in subsec. (a), is Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
-2203, as amended, which is classified principally to subchapter II (§ 450 et seq.) of chapter 14 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 450 of this title](./chapter-014-miscellaneous.md#section-450) and Tables.
+2203, which is classified principally to chapter 46 (§ 5301 et seq.) of this title.
+For complete classification of this Act to the Code, see Short Title note set out under [section 5301 of this title](./chapter-046-indian-self-determination-and-education-assistance.md#section-5301) and Tables.

 House Concurrent Resolution 108 of the 83rd Congress, referred to in subsec. (f), is H. Con.
 Res.
 108, Eighty-third Congress, Aug.
 1, 1953, 67 Stat.
 B132, which is not classified to the Code.